HubertDrazkowski/implicitquotas/README.md

 ## implicitquotas
-**implicitquotas** is a Python package for analyzing *implicit quotas* in organizational data — for example, the number of women on boards relative to what would be expected given the available candidate pool.
+**implicitquotas** is a Python package for analyzing *implicit quotas* in organizational data — for example, the number of units of observations on a given subset relative to what would be expected given the available candidate pool in the superset.

 It provides a workflow to: